Competitors for the Crown of Scotland: Claims

-Floris V's argument was that during the reign of William I of Scotland the King's brother David, Earl of Huntingdon had resigned the right of himself and his heirs to the throne in exchange for a grant of land in Aberdeenshire.
+Floris V's argument was that during the reign of William the Lion the king's brother David, Earl of Huntingdon had resigned the right of himself and his heirs to the throne in exchange for a grant of land in Aberdeenshire.
 If true, this would rule out the first three claimants, all heirs of Earl David, and give Floris the strongest claim to the throne.
-Floris claimed that although he did not possess copies of the documents detailing the handover of power, one must exist somewhere in Scotland, and Edward postponed the court for a full ten months while a search was made through various castle treasuries.
-No copy was found at the time, and Floris withdrew his claim in the summer of 1292.
+Floris claimed that although he did not possess copies of the documents detailing the handover of power, one must exist somewhere in Scotland, and Edward adjourned the court for a full ten months while a search was made through various castle treasuries.
+No such copy was found, and Floris withdrew his claim in the summer of 1292.
 In November 1292, following the rejection of Brus's claim, Floris then put forward his claim for a second time—this time with Brus as his backer.
 There is evidence that he had already entered into an agreement with Brus at the time of withdrawing his claim, in which if one of them was to successfully claim the throne, he would grant the other one third of the kingdom as a feudal fief, and Brus may have hoped that pressing Floris's candidacy for a second time might not only put Floris on the throne but give Brus a substantial consolation prize.
-However, Floris's case was this time rejected for lack of evidence: despite the long interim since his earlier request for an adjournment, he was unable to produce evidence of his claim—due, he claimed, to theft of the vital documents.
+However, Floris's case was this time rejected for lack of evidence: despite the long interval since his earlier request for an adjournment, he was unable to produce evidence of his claim—due, he claimed, to theft of the vital documents.
 His claim was this time thrown out for lack of evidence.
 Copies of the documents he sought would later surface at Pluscarden.
-One of the early "certified copies", dating the certification seals of the bishop of Moray and the prior of Pluscarden to 1291, is currently located in the Hague.
+One of the early "certified copies", dating the certification seals of the bishop of Moray and the prior of Pluscarden to 1291, is currently located in The Hague.
 This document is thought to be a forgery.

 Finally, in the closing days of the Great Cause, Brus did an about-turn on the matter of the divisibility of the kingdom.
 He had previously argued that the kingdom was indivisible; now, in view of Edward's ruling that customary law applied, Brus joined his arguments to those of Hastings, and argued that if customary law applied, the kingdom was divisible after all, and should be divided up between the heirs of Earl David's three daughters.
 This argument was swiftly rejected, and a verdict given in favour of Balliol as rightful king.